sgtlighttree/mywebsite/docs.md

 These two components work together to create the site's header.

 *   `Header.astro`: The main header component.
-It displays the site title and imports the `Navigation` component.
+It displays the site title, imports the `Navigation` component, and includes a theme switcher button.
+The theme switcher uses an inline script to toggle a `dark` class on the `<html>` element and saves the user's preference in `localStorage`.
 *   `Navigation.astro`: Contains the primary navigation links.
 It uses `Astro.url.pathname` to apply an `active` class to the current page's link for styling.
 The "Tags" link is currently commented out.

 ### `Footer.astro`